icemancast/icemancast.github.io/_posts/2013-11-09-nodejs-class.md

 link1_url: http://nodejs.org
 link2_title: Paypal Using Node.js
 link2_url: http://www.nearform.com/nodecrunch/?p=109#.Un6kt5RARSh
+excerpt: I started a 3 week course on node.js.
+I never really thought to learn it before thinking it was framework like emberjs and I would not have any need for it.
+After the first class I think I changed my mind
 ---
 I started a 3 week course on node.js.
 I never really thought to learn it before thinking it was framework like emberjs and I would not have any